edgeIO/documentation/content/docs/manuals/flops-addon/preparations/image-builder-workers.md

 {{< link-card
-  title="Curious about the Image Building Process?" description="Explore why and how container images are build in FLOps." href="/docs/manuals/flops-addon/internals/image-building-process" target="_blank"
+  title="Curious about the Image Building Process?" description="Explore why and how container images are build in FLOps" href="/docs/manuals/flops-addon/internals/image-building-process" target="_blank"
 >}}